-Hotjar allows us to carry out surveys to ask for user feedback, and to view heatmaps of how visitors interact with our website, so we can deliver better content to our audience.
+Hotjar allows us to carry out surveys to ask for user feedback, and to view heatmaps of how visitors interact with our website, so we can deliver better content.

 Marketing cookies help us target our ads better.
-We use them mostly to target ads to users who have visited our website.
+We use them mostly to show ads to users who have visited our website.

 Cookies set and used by Google Ads allow us to remarket, personalize, and target advertisements to users who have visited our website.
 (Google Ads Settings.)

 Cookies set and used by Facebook allow us to target advertisements and promote content to users who have visited our website.

 Cookies set and used by LinkedIn allow us to target advertisements and promote content to users who have visited our website.